nemoarchive/documentation/ingest_scorch.md

 - Validation
 - Data release

+To contact the NeMO team about any questions or issues, please use the form [here](https://github.com/nemoarchive/helpdesk/issues/new/choose).

 ## Initial formatting validation
   To ensure files are associated with the correct metadata, SCORCH manifest submissions consist of:
   - Subject metadata